 In IT 240: Participate in the in-class activities.
-Those that finish first are encouraged to help those that want assistance.
+When helping others allowed, do your best to help those that want assistance.
 It is amazing what you can learn by trying to help someone else.

-5.4 Improve at IT 240
+6.4 Improve at IT 240

 Improve: Reflect on learning experiences and allow them to shape you into a more complete person: be willing to change your position or perspective on a certain subject.
 Take new risks and seek further opportunities to learn.

 In IT 240: Review the web pages created by other students.
 Look for ways to improve your own work.

-5.5 Support
+6.5 Support

-The major forms of support are (a) open lab, (b) study groups, and (c) tutoring.
+The major forms of support are (a) helping each other, (b) open lab, (c) study groups, and (d) tutors.